haley-northrup/audio_segmentation/README.md

 Microsoft Azure segmentation uses the outputs of the Microsoft Azure transcription process which includes "offset" and "durations" for each string of transcribed text.
 This is used to generate segment .wav files and word timing .npy files.

-Recommend running multiple jobs and then combining outputs into single set of segments.

 # ComboSAD